Jorge Furtado: Life and career

+Jorge Furtado is the son of Dercy Furtado (1927–2024), the first woman elected to the Municipal Chamber of Porto Alegre in history, and Jorge Alberto Jacobus Furtado (1924–1999), a professor and administrator.
+He has five siblings - Cláudio, Sérgio, Nina, Maria da Graça, and Thaís.

-Furtado attended university for courses in medicine, psychology, journalism and arts but didn't graduate.
-He began his professional career in the 1980s on a local channel called TVE-RS working as reporter, presenter, editor, screenwriter and producer.
-In 1982 created a TV show called "Quizumba", that mixed fiction and documentary with very audacious language for the Brazilian public television.
+Furtado attended university for courses in medicine, psychology, journalism and arts, but did not graduate.
+He began his professional career in the 1980s on a local channel TVE-RS working as reporter, presenter, editor, screenwriter and producer.
+In 1982 he created a TV show, Quizumba, that mixed fiction and documentary with very audacious language for the Brazilian public television.

-Between 1984 and 1986, Furtado was director of the museum "Museu de Comunicação Social Hipólito José da Costa" in Porto Alegre.
-At the same time, with the help of José Pedro Goulart and Ana Luiza Azevedo, he created the company "Luz Produções", where he made two short films and produced plays for theater.
+Between 1984 and 1986, Furtado was director of the museum Museu de Comunicação Social Hipólito José da Costa in Porto Alegre.
+At the same time, with the help of José Pedro Goulart and Ana Luiza Azevedo, he created the company Luz Produções, where he made two short films and produced plays for theater.
 From 1986 to 1990, he made dozens of TV commercials.

 In 1987, he was one of the founders of Casa de Cinema de Porto Alegre, in which he still participates.
-In 1990, he worked on TV Globo making scripts for many TV series.
+In 1990, he worked on TV Globo, making scripts for many TV series.

 In 2008, Harvard University promoted an exhibition of his films called "Jorge Furtado's Porto Alegre".